MicrosoftDocs/memdocs/autopilot/windows-autopilot-whats-new.md

 ### User impact

-This change affects new primary users of the Autopilot device who were allowed self-service recovery of BitLocker keys to that device.
+This change affects new primary users of the Autopilot device who are allowed self-service recovery of BitLocker keys to that device.
 There's no impact if the devices' primary user doesn't change across the device restore or reset.

 Self-service BitLocker access can continue to work the same if the IT admin performs either: